 WHAT TYPE OF CAMERA DO YOU USE?

 Molly uses a Canon 5D Mark III and a 50mm 1.4 lens.
 You can read more about Molly’s take on photography and camera usage here!
 Just want to add a caveat that we don't consider ourselves "real" photographers.

 CAN YOU RECOMMEND ANY GOOD DALLAS-BASED CLASSES FOR PHOTOGRAPHY?

-Molly took a full day beginners workshop class at The Spot Studio, located in Dallas.
+Molly took a full day beginners workshop class at the Dallas Center for Photography, located in Dallas.

 I’M IN THE PROCESS OF STARTING MY OWN BLOG.
 WHAT KIND OF RESEARCH DID YOU DO BEFORE STARTING A PIECE OF TOAST?
 DO YOU HAVE ANY ADVICE FOR ME?